Sports: Men and women react differently to a missing audience - News Break

 Sports: Men and women react differently to a missing audience

-Source: Martin-Luther-Universität Halle-Wittenberg.
-Without an audience, men run slower and women faster: The lack of spectators during the coronavirus pandemic appears to have had a noticeable effect on the performance of athletes at the 2020 Biathlon World Cup, a new study shows.
-According to the new analysis, women also performed better in complex tasks, such as shooting, when an audience was present while men did not.www.sciencedaily.com
+Without an audience, men run slower and women faster: The lack of spectators during the coronavirus pandemic appears to have had a noticeable effect on the performance of athletes at the 2020 Biathlon World Cup, a new study by Martin Luther University Halle-Wittenberg (MLU) in Psychology of Sport and Exercise shows.
+According to the new analysis, women also performed better in complex tasks, such as shooting, when an audience was present while men did not.www.eurekalert.org